 The core mission of the Center for Healthcare Improvement & Patient Safety at the University of Pennsylvania is to improve the quality of healthcare utilizing a comprehensive approach integrating health services research and research training.
 More about us >.

-The Center for Healthcare Improvement & Patient Safety is accepting applications for its 2015 Medical Student Summer Internship.
-During the 6 - 8 week program, the selected candidate will receive an introduction to the field of healthcare quality and safety and will participate in a quality improvement research project under the direction of a fellow or faculty member.
-The intern will receive a stipend of $3,000.
+The Center for Healthcare Improvement & Patient Safety is accepting applications for its 2016 Medical Student Summer Internship.
+During the 6 - 8 week program, the selected candidate will receive an introduction to the field of healthcare quality and safety, and will participate in a quality improvement research project under the direction of a fellow or faculty member.
+The intern will receive a $3,000 stipend.

-Applicants should email the director, Dr. Jennifer S. Myers, a CV and brief essay (one page or less) stating why they are a fit for this position and what about it interests them.
-The application deadline is March 15, 2015.
+Applicants should email the CHIPS Administrative Coordinator, Nafeesah Bunch, a CV and brief essay (one page or less) stating why they are interested.
+The 2016 application deadline is Tuesday, March 15, 2016.